 Regulation Bodies of Super in Australia

-In Australia there are around 500,000 superannuation funds currently operating with 362 holding assets totalling more than $50 million.
-All are operating under regulations devised by two Acts of Parliament, the Superannuation Industry (Supervision) Act 1993 and the Financial Services Reform Act 2002.
-Employer contributions made to their employee's superannuation fund are regulated by another Act, the Superannuation Guarantee (Administration) Act 1992.
+All of those super funds operate under regulations devised by two Acts of Parliament – the Superannuation Industry (Supervision) Act 1993 and the Financial Services Reform Act 2002.
+Employer contributions made to their employee's superannuation fund are regulated by the Superannuation Guarantee (Administration) Act 1992.

-The four regulatory bodies governing super in Australia
+The five regulatory bodies governing super in Australia

 1. The Superannuation Complaints Tribunal (SCT)